davidpdrsn/Java-Style-Guide/README.markdown

 ----------

 - Don't write lines longer than 80 characters.
-- Avoid methods longer than 10 lines.
+- Avoid methods longer than 5 lines.
-- Don't write methods longer than 15 lines.
+- Don't write methods longer than 10 lines.
-- Don't write classes that are longer than 150 lines.
+- Don't write classes that are longer than 100 lines (not including comments).
 - Use two spaces for indentation.
 No tabs.
 - Write comments and all names in English.
 Danish code is confusing.
 - Don't write comments for each single line.
 Write high level comments above classes or methods explaining what the code does, not how it does it.